tianxiny/APS-Failure-at-Scania-Trucks/README.md

 ![Missing Value Pattern](https://github.com/tianxiny/APS-Failure-at-Scania-Trucks/blob/master/images/missing-value-pattern.png)

 The imputed data were ready to train.
-Now the dataset still contained relatively high dimensions (143).
+Now the dataset still contained relatively high dimensions of 143.

 # Model Fitting and Result Comparison
 Here, three classifiers were selected: Naïve Bayes, Random Forest and CART.
 Given the imbalanced classification, tree-based models were picked up as they are expected to perform better.
 It is widely accepted that resampling tends to be an effective way to handle the problem, the Random Forest was used with SMOTE Boosting, a modern approach to oversample underrepresented cases.
 On the other hand, the cost-sensitive CART was chosen as an example to try penalized models.
 Additionally, Naïve Bayes served as a probabilistic method and, more important, a baseline to compare with.